LTLA/h5wasm-pthreads-MRE/README.md

 Observations:

-- Failure rate is very low but reproducible; around 1 per 200 runs.
+- Failure rate is very low but reproducible; around 1 per 200 runs on my Mac.
+- You may need to increase the number of threads in `minimal.cpp` and the linker flags to get the error to trigger at a reasonable rate.
+  For my Ubuntu machine, I need to bump it up to 8 threads to get the same error rate as the Mac.
-- Doesn't fail with 3.1.8 (tested 600 runs).
+- Doesn't fail with 3.1.8 (tested ~1000 runs).